Rules and Regulations

 Residential lots, designated Faculty/Staff spaces and lots, and visitor parking areas are not included in the Flex Parking program.
 A valid KSU parking permit is still required during Flex Parking hours.

 On occasion, the University may close due to inclement weather.
 As a result, Parking and Transportation may begin closing the top floor of each parking deck when the closure announcement is made.
 It is the responsibility of the vehicle owner/operator to review emails and text messages regarding any deck or lot closures and act accordingly.

 License Plate Visibility

 KSU uses parking enforcement technology that quickly scans vehicle license plates to verify that it is linked with a KSU parking permit and that the vehicle is parked in the proper parking area for that permit.
 All vehicles must be parked with their state-issued license plate or a Parking and Transportation-issued front plate visible to the driving lane so this technology may efficiently scan the plates.
 Failure to park with a license plate or Parking and Transportation-issued front plate visible to the driving aisle may result in a citation.
-We ask all permit holders that do not have a state-issued front license plate to either refrain from backing into spaces, visit the Card Services office to obtain a Parking and Transportation-issued front plate for $15, or park in one of the Shuttle Lots.
+We ask all permit holders that do not have a state-issued front license plate to either refrain from backing into spaces, visit the Talon One Service Center to obtain a Parking and Transportation-issued front plate for $15, or park in one of the Shuttle Lots.
 Vehicle owners must provide mounting hardware due to the variety of vehicle makes and models and to minimize the cost of the plate.
 The plates are good as long as you have a valid parking permit.
 Front plates may not be resold, reassigned or given to another party.

 Lot Full/Alternative Parking